-The rear panel of the units has 2 fold-down handles to ease installation, and also has 2 fan filters for the cooling air intake.
+The rear panel of each of the units has 2 fold-down handles to ease installation, and they also have 2 fan filters for the cooling air intake.
 These filters should be periodically cleaned to ensure maximum air flow.
 This can be done with a small stiff brush.